 where

 and $E_r$ is the $r\times r$ identity matrix.
 Ohara and Takayama \cite{OT15} showed that $q_0(b;y)=Z_A(b;y)$ is obtained by the matrix multiplications:

-for a sequence of vectors $b$, $b-a_{j_1}$, $\ldots$, $0$, and called this method to obtain the Gauss--Manin vector the difference holonomic gradient method.
-Hence, in principle, we can obtain $\tilde{e}(b,b-a_j)=Z_A(b-a_j;y)y_j$, since the set of standard monomials forms a basis of the vector space $R/H_A(b)$.
-In practice, computation of a Gr\"obner basis is expensive, but such computation can be avoided if the matrices $P_j$, $j\in[m]$ are computed by another way with using specific properties of each $A$-hypergeometric system.
+for a sequence of vectors $b$, $b-a_{j_1}$, $\ldots$, $0$, where we assumed the matrices $\tilde{P}_j(b;y)$ are invertible (see below for the assumption).
+They called this method to obtain the Gauss--Manin vector the difference holonomic gradient method.
+Hence, in principle, we can obtain \eqref{mu_tilde}.
+In practice, computation of a Gr\"obner basis is expensive, but such computation can be avoided if the matrices $P_j(\beta;y)$ are computed by another way with using specific properties of each $A$-hypergeometric system.
 See Section~\ref{sect:examp} for some examples.

-The Markov chain of a vector in $\mathbf{N}^d_0$ discussed above runs over an integer lattice embedded in $\mathbf{N}_0A$.
-A drawback of Algorithm~\ref{algo:0} is that if the number of elements of the lattice is huge, it is practically impossible to compute the $A$-hypergeometric polynomials for all the elements in advance.
-An efficient procedure to compute the transition probability, or $\tilde{e}(b,b-a_j;y)$, is needed.
-Algorithm~\ref{algo:1} is based on such a procedure.
-To describe the procedure, let us introduce the notion of the Markov lattice.
-An example of the Markov lattice is shown as Figure~\ref{fig1}.